UDOOboard/Key-Docs/docs/04_BLE_Libraries_and_Tools/01_UDOO_BLU_Manager_Android_App.md

 To get started with UDOO BLU Manager the only things you need to do are:

 * Download the app from the Google Play Store from the link below;
-* Follow the easy step by step walkthrough you’ll find in the App.
+* Follow the easy step by step walkthrough you’ll find in the App to pair the UDOO BLU near you and start using its functionalities.

 <a href="TODO: link google play"><img style="width:350px; " src="../img/blu_app_googleplay.png"></a>